Performance Partnership FAQs

 The meeting with center on the Performance Partnership Form which you and supervisor should have spent time completing prior to your meeting.
 You should also plan to bring any additional documentation you have supporting the information you provided on your portion of the Performance Partnership Form [DOC].

 - How long should I expect the formal Performance Partnership meeting to last?

 Meeting times will vary from staff member to staff member depending on the nature of the review and how frequently you are/were in communication prior to the formal review.
 Supervisors are advised to allow a minimum of one hour for a review meeting that allows for meaningful discussion.

-If I worked on a project for another departmental leader should he/she be invited to the performance meeting?
+- If I worked on a project for another department leader, should he/she be invited to the performance meeting?

 The formal review meeting should be exclusively between the supervisor and the staff member.
-However, input from other leaders, especially on key projects/goals, should be incorporated into your self-assessment and Performance Partnership form.
+However, input from other leaders, especially on key projects/goals, should be incorporated into your portion of the Performance Partnership Form.

-There are several goals on my final Performance Partnership form that require immediate work.
-How can I prioritize them?
+- There are several goals on my final Performance Partnership Form that require immediate work.
+How can I prioritze them?

 Goals developed in the Performance Partnership process should be SMART goals – which means they include specific details that can guide deadline and work prioritization.
 If you need to refine your goals to make them SMART, do so quickly and with your supervisor’s approval.
 The Performance Partnership meeting should not be the only discussion you have about goals and performance.
 Open and ongoing conversation with your supervisor, using the form as a guide can help you prioritize and stay on track with the goals you set.Additional resources: